andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 </td></tr> </table>

 + The table illustrates clear trends in bicycle usage among casual and member users at different times of the day.
-+ Between 3 PM and 6 PM, casual users tend to use the service more for fun or leisure, with the highest number of rides occurring at **5 PM (189,792 rides)**.
++ Casual users peak between 3 PM and 6 PM with the highest number of rides occurring at **5 PM (189,792 rides)**.
-+ Their usage drops during late night and early morning hours, reaching its lowest point at 4 AM (5,709 rides), suggesting a preference for using bikes outside of work or commuting times.
++ Their usage drops during late night and early morning hours, reaching its lowest point at **4 AM (5,709 rides)**, suggesting a preference for using bikes outside of work or commuting times and for more leisure activities.
-+ For member users, peak usage occurs between 4 PM and 6 PM, with the highest number of rides at **5 PM (370,438 rides)**.
++ Member users, peak usage occurs between 4 PM and 6 PM, with the highest number of rides at **5 PM (370,438 rides)**.
 They utilize the service for both commuting and non-commuting purposes throughout the day.
 + Similar to casual users, member users also experience a drop in usage during late night and early morning hours, with the lowest point at **3 AM (7,627 rides)**.
 + Casual users tend to enjoy riding bikes for leisure during the afternoon, while member users utilize them for both commuting and leisure.
 Both groups ride less during the late night and early morning hours.

 #### Hourly Average Ride Length (minutes)